Sertifier + Salesforce Integration

 How to Set Up the Salesforce Integration with Sertifier

-With the Sertifier and Salesforce integration, you can automatically issue digital credentials to your contacts whenever they meet the criteria you define in Salesforce — for example, once a contact's status changes to “Certified” or a custom checkbox like Issue_Credential__c is set to True.
+With the Sertifier and Salesforce integration, you can automatically issue digital credentials to your contacts whenever they meet the criteria you define in Salesforce.
+For example, once a contact's status changes to "Certified" or a custom checkbox like Issue_Credential__c is set to True.
 Every time a qualifying contact is updated, Salesforce calls Sertifier and issues a credential to that person using the contact's data.

-This guide walks you through the complete setup: creating the integrated campaign inside Sertifier, preparing your Salesforce org to securely call the Sertifier API, building the Flow that triggers credential issuance, and (optionally) writing the verification link back onto the contact record.
+This guide walks you through the complete setup: creating the integrated campaign inside Sertifier, preparing your Salesforce org to securely call the Sertifier API, building the Flow that triggers credential issuance, and optionally writing the verification link back onto the contact record.

 Important: The Salesforce setup below uses Salesforce Flow with an HTTP Callout and a Named Credential.
 You will need a Salesforce user with permissions to create Named Credentials, External Credentials, and Flows (typically a System Administrator).
 Please make sure the person performing the setup has those permissions before you begin.

-Step 1 — Create the Integrated Campaign in Sertifier
+Step 1: Create the Integrated Campaign in Sertifier

 The first step happens inside Sertifier.
 You will create the credential campaign that Salesforce will issue from, and then copy its Campaign ID to use later in the Flow.